eclipse-kura/kura/docs/gateway-configuration/cellular-configuration.md

 # Cellular Configuration

-If it is not configured, the cellular interface is presented on the interface list either by modem USB address, or if serial modem is used, by modem name.
-This 'fake' interface name is replaced by 'proper' interface name (e.g., ppp0) when the first modem configuration is submitted.
+If it is not configured, the cellular interface is presented on the interface list by modem USB address (i.e. 2-1).
+This 'fake' interface name is completed by 'proper' interface name (e.g., ppp0) when the first modem configuration is submitted.

-The cellular interface should be configured by first enabling it in the **TCP/IP** tab, and then setting the **Cellular** tab.
-Note that the cellular interface can only be set as _WAN using DHCP_.
+The cellular interface should be configured by first enabling it in the **IPv4** or **IPv6** tab, and then setting the **Cellular** tab.
+Note that the cellular interface can only be set as _WAN using DHCP_, _Disabled_ or _Not Managed_ (only for IPv4 connections).
 The cellular interface configuration options are described below.

 ## Cellular Configuration